abhijeetsrivastava/todo-app/README.md

 This is a simple TODO app built using Typescript.
 I have created this project using VIM editor.

+## URL
+This website is hosted at `https://abhijeetsrivastava.github.io/todo-app/`

 ## Features
 - Search/Create list.